-Math Enrichment 12 is a mandated course for those students who have not met the mathematics testing requirements for graduation set by the State.
-The course reviews the concepts needed for students to be successful on the State mandated assessments required for graduation.
+Math Enrichment 12 is a mandated course for those students who have not met the mathematics testing requirements for graduation set by the New Jersey Department of Education.
+The course reviews the concepts needed for students to be successful on the New Jersey Department of Education mandated assessments required for graduation.